 Once published, the U.S. State Department reported “remarkable alignment” with the 3,000+ cyber attacks it had experienced during the previous year.
 From there, the Controls became the standard model for large organizations in both the public and private sectors.

-Since their initial publishing, ownership of the Controls has been transferred twice — first to the Council on Cyber Security (CCS) in 2013, and finally to the Center for Internet Security (CIS) in 2015.
+Since their initial publication, the Controls' ownership has been transferred twice — first to the Council on Cyber Security (CCS) in 2013 and finally to the Center for Internet Security (CIS) in 2015.

 Using CIS Controls for Security and Compliance

 The security advantages of CIS Controls are obvious.
 The controls represent the lowest-resistance path to protecting against the most common cyber threats.
-Later in this article, we’ll look at what each of the Top 20 controls covers, and which threats it helps to defend against.
+Later in this article, we’ll look at what each of the Top 18 controls covers and which threats it helps to defend against.

-However, the Controls also have a huge benefit for any organization that must maintain compliance with an industry framework.
+However, the Controls significantly benefit any organization that must maintain compliance with an industry framework.
 Why?
-Because most — if not all — of the major compliance frameworks map very closely to the CIS Controls, as well as to the CIS Benchmarks.
+Because most (if not all) of the major compliance frameworks map very closely to the CIS Controls, as well as to the CIS Benchmarks.

 CIS has continually demonstrated how the Controls map directly to 21 different compliance frameworks, including PCI-DSS, HIPAA, NIST CSF, the ISO 27000 series, and the UK’s Cyber Essentials program.
 In fact, almost all of the major compliance frameworks directly reference CIS Controls and CIS Benchmarks as the industry standard for secure controls and configuration.